A long weekend has allowed my foodie friends and I to explore this part of town and give Señor Pollo a try.

 |Señor Pollo Roast Chicken with sides: Patatas Bravas, Spicy Rice, Fried Plantains|

-What made Señor Pollo popular is their latin chicken AND the chimichuri sauce.
+What made Señor Pollo popular is their Latin chicken AND the chimichurri sauce.
 The chicken itself is flavorful and seemed to have been marinated well as the insides were quite tender and juicy.
-I couldn't complain on the sides either as everything complemented the chicken.
+I couldn't complain about the sides either as everything complimented the chicken.

 We also tried the Carne Asada Street Taco (Php 100) and Jalapeño & Cheese Quesadillas (Php 118).

 |Jalapeño and Cheese Quesadillas|